fonstok/jfLightBoxLoad/README.md

 ## Public functions
 There is a public function that can be called.
-* launch(): This function can be called to launch the window.
-It's handy for launching on a unique event like drag stop.
-You will most likely need to disable the click functionality by setting the __loadEvent__:"none".
+* launch(): This function can be called to launch the external filled associated with the element it's attached to.
+It's handy for launching on a unique event like drag stop or drop.
+You will most likely need to disable the click functionality by setting the __loadEvent__ to "none".

 ```js
 $(".lbLoad").data("jfLightBoxLoad").launch();